How Solar Hot Water Works

 The greater the temperature difference between the fluid in the solar collector panels and the water in the tank, the faster the flow between them.

-In open circuit systems the fluid in the collector panel is water while in closed circuit systems a special antifreeze fluid called, Hartgard, is used.
+In open circuit systems the fluid in the collector panel is water while in closed circuit systems a special antifreeze fluid is used.

-With a Solahart Thermosiphon solar hot water heating system you can choose from a range of boosters including in-tank electric or gas boosters to ensure you always have hot water on tap even on cloudy days.
+With a thermosiphon solar hot water heating system you can choose from a range of boosters including in-tank electric or gas boosters to ensure you always have hot water on tap even on cloudy days.

 Pumped Solar Systems